solarized-one/solarized-one/README.md

 # Solarized One

 Combination of Solarized Dark and Atom One Dark themes for Visual Studio Code.
+Solarized Dark text.
+Atom One Dark background.

 ![solarized-one](https://github.com/user-attachments/assets/5988b031-ddde-44dc-8948-0fb98b5c2879)

 ## Story

 Solarized was meticulously designed by Ethan Schoonover.
-The colors are mathematically analyzed and the contrast is easy on my eyes.
-But the greens did not match the rest of most OS.
+The colors are mathematically analyzed and the contrast is easy on the eyes.
+But the greens did not match the rest of most OSs.
 The dark green/blue is from Ethan's fear of deep bodies of water (Thalassophobia).

 Atom One Dark stemmed from the once popular Atom text editor by Github.
 A perfectly neutral theme it solves light bleeding in LCD monitors while making the text readable.
 Even though it was a beautiful theme, it did not match the mathmatical riguros of Solarized Dark.